markhuang1212/4621-proj/README.md

 * Error handling: non-fatal error will not cause the server to terminate
 * Threading: Use a semaphore to count running thread.
 Server can run forever
 * Threading: A thread terminates itself if the client is unresponsive for 30 seconds.

+## Caevats

+The url in the HTTP request does not accept the `%XX` format.
+Only non-reserved ASCII character is allowed.

 ## Author